StarRocks/starrocks/docs/using_starrocks/catalog/hudi_catalog.md

 - StarRocks supports querying Hudi data in the following formats: Parquet, ORC, gzip, Zstd, LZ4, or Snappy.
 - StarRocks supports querying Hudi data in the following types: BOOLEAN, INT, DATE, TimeMillis, TimeMicros, LONG, FLOAT, DOUBLE, STRING, ARRAY, and DECIMAL.
 Note that an error occurs when you query Hudi data in unsupported data types.
 The following data types are not supported: FIXED, ENUM, UNION, MAP,  and BYTES.
 - StarRocks supports querying Copy On Write tables.
 Merge On Read tables are not supported.
 For the differences between these two types of tables, see [Table & Query Types](https://hudi.apache.org/docs/table_types).
-- You can use the [DESCRIBE](/docs/sql-reference/sql-statements/Utility/DESCRIBE.md) statement to view the schema of a Hudi table in StarRocks 2.4 and later versions.
+- You can use the [DESC](/docs/sql-reference/sql-statements/Utility/DESCRIBE.md) statement to view the schema of a Hudi table in StarRocks 2.4 and later versions.

 ## Before you begin

-Before you create a Hudi catalog, make sure that you have configured your StarRocks cluster to meet the requirements of the data storage system, metadata service, and authenticating service of your Hive cluster.
+Before you create a Hudi catalog, make sure that you have configured your StarRocks cluster to meet the requirements of the data storage system, metadata service, and authenticating service of your Hudi cluster.
 StarRocks supports two data storage systems for Hudi: HDFS and Amazon S3.
-StarRocks supports one metadata service for Hive: Hive metastore.
-The configurations that need to be performed are the same as that before you create a Hive catalog, so for information about the configurations, see [Hive catalog](../catalog/hive_catalog.md#before-you-begin).
+StarRocks supports one metadata service for Hudi: Hive metastore.
+The configurations that need to be performed are the same as that before you create a Hive catalog.
+For information about the configurations, see [Hive catalog](../catalog/hive_catalog.md#before-you-begin).

 ## Create a Hudi catalog